From Dark Corner to DOT-COM:

 address, much less their own website.
 They have a very short history of

 managing any kind of computer system other than a personal computer or two.
+For

-For many, the idea of voting by Internet is an entirely new world of election
+many, the idea of voting by Internet is an entirely new world of election

 administration.

-In this world, "backup" is not just a dangerous
+In this world, "backup" is not just a

-period.
+voting period.

-The move to voting on the Internet is a move from a world
+The move to voting on the Internet is a move from a

-of computers used to get ready for an election (by assisting in voter
+world of computers used to get ready for an election (by assisting in voter

 registration, ballot layout, and generating poll books) to a world of managing